torrinworx/Blend_My_NFTs/README.md

 ## Features
 - Render thousands of unique images in blender!
+- Looking to create 3D models for the metaverse instead?
+We got you covered!
+Generate thousands of 3D modeles with our Model_Generator.py script.
 - Have an object you want to turn multiple colours?
 We have multi colour functionality, no more hasteling with 20 differently coloured cubes.
 - Generate all possible combinations of your NFT image/3D model repository!
 The only limit is your imagination!
 And your processing power...
-- Looking to create 3D models for the metaverse instead?
-We got you covered!
-Generate thousands of 3D modeles with our Model_Generator.py script.
 - Automatically import .x3d, .fbx, .obj, and .glb files!
 - Specify the 3D object file you wish to export as.
 - Raritize and weight your attributes (Available, but still an experimental feature)
-- Generate metadata for OpenSea, CNFT, SolonArt, and more!
-(Coming soon...)
+- Generate metadata templates for OpenSea, CNFT, SolonArt, and more!
 - New features always dropping, join our discord to stay tuned for updates!

 ## Official Links: